Welcome to the Fast Company Impact Council

 1. Share your knowledge, insights, and perspectives

 Imagine that the FC Impact Council is your business think tank—a body of the most inventive founders, energetic CEOs, designers and artists, and visionaries—coming together to share knowledge, ideas, and perspectives on business, society, innovation, and design.
+Impact Council members are also invited to work directly with a member of our editorial team to submit pieces of thought leadership for publication on fastcompany.com.

 2. Convene at the annual council meeting

-3. Take part in webinars and virtual visits
+3. Take part in webinars and events

 Curated by Fast Company, these intimate gatherings give you an opportunity to mingle, ideate, and build relationships with council members and special guests.
-Past speakers have included author Simon Sinek and Dr. Lisa Coleman, senior vice president for global inclusion at New York University.
+Past speakers have included author Simon Sinek and Lisa Coleman, senior vice president for global inclusion at New York University.

 4. Create lasting relationships with Fast Company’s editorial team